 Regulatory effects not adequately understood.
 The bulk of the concerns expressed by environmental groups and others involve the regulatory effects of the investment rules.
 In other words, the rules and the investor-state process have been used to challenge domestic regulations designed to protect the environment and public health or advance other important social objectives.
 We understand that the U.S. has taken reservations for a considerable number of existing domestic regulatory programs at various levels of government.
-(The text of the reservations was not available for review via the secure web-site.)
 Analysis of the proposed reservations would indicate the types of regulatory programs that would (presumably) fail to comply with the proposed rules in the investment chapter.
 Despite having this information at their disposal, USTR has thus far failed to undertake an adequate attempt to analyze the regulatory impact of investment rules through the environmental assessment process elaborated under Executive Order 14131.
 The failure to fully understand the impact of the proposed rules on domestic regulation (either domestically or abroad) undermines assertions that these agreements will support sustainable development.